About: Instructional Design and Technology

 best suited to help meet specific teaching and learning needs.

-Our Center for Instructional Technology in Education (CITE), located in LRC 128, is
+Our Center for Teaching and Learning (CTL), located in LRC 128, is

 a resource center where faculty can go to learn about, experiment with, and get advice